VouillamozHugo/LFI_Bruteforce/README.md

 OPTIONS :

  -h, --help                   		show this help message and exit

  -w LIST, --wordlist LIST     		Wordlist containing files to test with LFI (example: /etc/passwd)

  -u URL, --url URL            		The path to the LFI exploit example: http://localhost?file=LFI

+ -f                    	      		Used to filter out all commented line find in a file

  -o DEST, --outfile DEST      		Output file to write all informations found

 EXAMPLE :